clem2k/clem2k/README.md

 # Misc
 - 🔭 I’m currently working on so many things but mainly AI oriented, arduino/raspberry and python projects
-- 🌱 I’m currently learning NLP and many things with AI <3
+- 🌱 I’m currently learning many things with and about AI <3
 - 💬 Ask me about myself
-- 📫 How to reach me : X/twitter is a good way ;-)
+- 📫 How to reach me : github is a good way ;-) not on X anymore

 <img src="https://github.com/clem2k/clem2k/blob/9409f7452f0a0974a45c0217c74f7ba0e8b610e4/494175995_10232984560810715_2913800656301368755_n.jpg" alt="Fun" height="200px" width="auto"/>